schlumpfling42/nnsfw/README.md

 - RequestParameter
 - RequestBody - the body of the http request
 - AuthenticatedUser - the user for authenticated requests

+### Package net.nnwsf.controller.documentation.annotation / Document the Controller and Endpoints
+With the annotation ApiDoc you can add a description to the Controller class and the endpoint methods.
+With annotating the controller class it will show up in the documentation that is provided on the documentation endpoint.
+You can find the documentation endpoint at /api-doc.

 ### Package net.nnwsf.service.annotation / Define Services
 The annotations in this package help defining services.